Theon Greyjoy: Season 6

-Theon and Sansa are caught by Bolton hunters in the woods surrounding Winterfell, but are saved by the arrival of Brienne of Tarth and Podrick Payne, who kill the hunters.
-Although Sansa and Brienne decide to make for Castle Black, where Jon Snow is Lord Commander of the Night's Watch, Theon tells her that he does not deserve the Starks' forgiveness and instead decides to return to the Iron Islands.
-Theon returns to the Iron Islands to discover that Balon is dead, and offers to support Yara at the Kingsmoot, a ceremony where the Ironborn elect their new leader.
-However, the Kingsmoot is won by Theon's uncle Euron Greyjoy, who admits to killing Balon but wins over the Ironborn by promising to conquer Westeros through marriage to Daenerys Targaryen, who possesses the only known living dragons in the world.
-Correctly surmising that Euron will have them put to death, Theon, Yara, and their loyalists flee the Iron Islands with the best ships of the Iron Fleet.
-Stopping in Volantis for supplies, the Ironborn spend some time at a brothel.
-Theon remains psychologically traumatized by Ramsay's torture, showing almost no interest in anything but his own regrets; but is urged by Yara to find courage.
-They travel to Meereen, which Daenerys has taken as her seat, and form an alliance with her.
-During said time, Theon makes amends with Tyrion Lannister who stands as Daenerys' advisor.
+Bolton hunters catch Theon and Sansa in the woods around Winterfell, but they are saved by the arrival of Brienne of Tarth and Podrick Payne, who kill the hunters.
+Although Sansa and Brienne decide to head for Castle Black, where Jon Snow is Lord Commander of the Night's Watch, Theon tells her that he does not deserve the Starks' forgiveness and instead chooses to return to the Iron Islands.
+When he gets back, Theon finds that Balon is dead and offers to support Yara at the Kingsmoot, a ceremony whereby the Ironborn choose their new leader.
+However, the Kingsmoot is won by Theon's uncle, Euron Greyjoy, who admits to killing Balon but wins over the Ironborn by promising to conquer Westeros through marriage to Daenerys Targaryen, who has the only known living dragons in the world.
+Recognizing that Euron will likely have them killed, Theon, Yara, and their loyalists escape the Iron Islands with the best ships of the Iron Fleet.
+They stop in Volantis for supplies and spend some time at a brothel.
+Theon remains deeply traumatized by Ramsay's torture, showing little interest in anything but his own regrets, but Yara urges him to find courage.
+They travel to Meereen, where Daenerys has established her seat, and form an alliance with her.
+During this time, Theon makes amends with Tyrion Lannister, who is advising Daenerys.
 Theon and Yara then join Daenerys as she sets sail for Westeros.